Meet the Team

 Megan completed her undergraduate degree at the University of British Columbia, graduating with a Bachelor of Arts, Honours in Psychology in May 2022.
 She also completed a minor in Family Studies that included extensive exploration of contemporary issues facing families in diverse contexts, and her undergraduate thesis examined social cooperation and depression in adolescents assigned female at birth.

 For her Master's thesis, Megan conducted a randomized clinical trial exploring the effect of a short-term cognitive-behavioural intervention on mental health outcomes, quality of life, and relationship satisfaction in adults assigned female at birth and experiencing infertility.
-She plans to expand on this work in her PhD, by further exploring the family planning experiences of gender- and sexually-diverse individuals.

 May Ly, MSc